dunika/paginated-listings-scraper/README.md

 It uses [Cheerio](https://github.com/cheeriojs/cheerio) to access the DOM

-If you are using Chome you can get an accurate CSS selector for a given element quite easily.
+If you are using Chrome you can get an accurate CSS selector for a given element quite easily.
 See this [Stack Overflow answer](https://stackoverflow.com/a/30381787/1552404)

 For debugging set the `DEBUG=paginated-listings-scraper` environment variable

 `note: named functions are favored over the shorter arrow syntax to aid in debugging`

+## Installation
+`npm i paginated-listings-scraper`

 ## Example usage